-As the snow melts away and the mud begins to dry up, a variety of festivals are just around the corner.
-Food, music, beer, crafts, hot air balloons and a dose of good ole’ Vermont fun makes for memorable spring and summer festivals!
+There are a variety of spring and summer festivals are just around the corner.
+Food, music, beer, crafts, hot air balloons and a dose of good ole’ Vermont fun makes for memorable festivals!

 Flavors of the Valley